 David Scott Palmer is Boston University's Founding Director of the Latin American Studies Program and Professor Emeritus of International Relations and Political Science.
 Before joining the Boston University faculty, he served as Chair of Latin American and Caribbean Studies and Associate Dean of Area Studies at the U.S. State Department Foreign Service Institute.

-Over the years, he has traveled widely throughout Central America and Panama.
+Over the years, he has traveled widely throughout Central and South America.
 His experience in the region includes public diplomacy lecture tours in each of the countries and assessments of their diplomatic services for the U.N.
 Development Program (UNDP).
 He has also taught seminars at the Latin American Social Science Faculty (FLACSO) of Costa Rica and served on the Latin American Studies Association (LASA) Observer Mission at the Central American Presidents negotiations in San José (which produced the Arias Peace Plan, for which Costa Rican President Oscar Arias was awarded the Nobel Prize.
-In addition, he was invited to give presentations in Panama in preparation for the final definitive handover of the Canal, and made a recent passage through this early 20th century engineering marvel.
-Dr. Palmer is a popular Smithsonian Journeys Expert and has led unforgettable journeys around Latin America.

 WHAT OUR TRAVELERS SAY

 We were blessed to have Scott for our study leader.
 His expertise was unmatched and it was fascinating listening to his first-hand experiences.
 What a wealth of knowledge!”